Q: How much Dynamat will I will need for my vehicle?

 Q: Why are there two different Enwall kits?

-A: one kit is for a 4 inch stud wall ant the other is for a 6 inch stud wall.
+A: One kit is for a 4-inch stud wall and the other is for a 6-inch stud wall.

 Q: What do I do f I’m using a longer than average wall speaker (20 inches long or more) and the Sound Snake will not fully encircle the speaker opening?